effector/effector/docs/api/effector/createEvent.md

 addNumber(10)
 ```

 Let's talk about what happened.
-We created store and event (addNumber), and started to watch after store.</br>
+We created store and event (addNumber), and started to watch the store.</br>
 You should pay attention to `addNumber(10)`.
 Whenever you will call `addNumber(10)` you may see in console how state will change.

 #### Example 2